 In collaboration with the New York Society for Ethical Culture I am running the year-round Stoic School of Life in New York City.

-School sessions are held (with exceptions) twice a month on Mondays, from 6 to 8pm.
+School sessions are held (with exceptions) once a month on Mondays, from 6 to 8pm.
 For a complete calendar of forthcoming meetings and further information, check out our meetup group.

 The basic format of these discussions is the Socratic style, with a short introduction by yours truly on a particular topic, announced in advance, followed by a conversation with interested students.

 Spend three days in Rome studying ancient and modern Stoicism!
-Join Massimo and a small group of prokoptontes (students of Stoicism) to dig into Marcus Aurelius’ Meditations, learn about practical Stoicism and how to apply it to your life.
+Join Massimo and a small group of proficientes (students) to dig into Marcus Aurelius’ Meditations, Epictetus’ Handbook, or Seneca’s Letters (offerings vary with the session), learn about practical Stoicism and how to apply it to your life.
 While there, walk through the Roman Fori or visit the National Roman Museum, and of course enjoy traditional Roman cuisine and local wines (don’t worry, we won’t accuse you of being a Epicurean…)!

-For more information and for registering for the course see here, and feel free to email me: massimo at howtobeastoic dot org.
+For more information keep an eye on our meetup site or email me: massimo at howtobeastoic dot org.